History of Presidents' Day in Timeline

 Until 2018, in Georgia, Washington's Birthday was officially observed on Christmas Eve as a state-government paid holiday.

-In 2024, the Daytona 500 NASCAR race, traditionally held the day before Presidents Day, was postponed due to inclement weather.
+In 2024, the Daytona 500 NASCAR race, traditionally run the day before Presidents Day, was impacted by inclement weather.